 Try the Python Quick Start Example to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.

 Visit the Tutorials page for more Jupyter Notebooks to get you started with OpenVINO, such as:

 Try the C++ Quick Start Example for step-by-step instructions on building and running a basic image classification C++ application.

 Visit the Samples page for other C++ example applications to get you started with OpenVINO, such as:

 To uninstall the toolkit, follow the steps on the Uninstalling page.

-Converting models for use with OpenVINO™: Model Optimizer Developer Guide
+Converting models for use with OpenVINO™: Model Optimizer User Guide

 Writing your own OpenVINO™ applications: OpenVINO™ Runtime User Guide